 About OpenCDN

 OpenCDN is a shared infrastructure initiative that helps CDNs to reach Brazilian Internet users with low delay and high quality.
-It does that lowering the barriers to the CDNs to install their own cache servers in shared infrastructures, that are connected to a growing number of IX.br's IXPs.
+It does that by lowering the barriers for CDNs to install their own cache servers in shared infrastructures that are participating in regional IX.br IXPs.
 Internet Service Providers (ISPs) in these locations can establish a bilateral peering agreement with OpenCDN, to have access to the content provided by the participating CDNs and deliver it to the end users.
-With OpenCDN, a single cache infrastructure is used by the various ISPs connected to the Internet Traffic Exchange Point, helping to rationalize and organize the Internet infrastructure, helping to make it faster, more resilient and less expensive.
+With OpenCDN, a single cache infrastructure is used by the various ISPs participating in the Internet Exchange Point (IXP), helping to rationalize and organize the Internet infrastructure, helping to make it faster, more resilient and less expensive.

 What is OpenCDN?

-OpenCDN is an initiative of the Brazilian Internet Steering Committee (CGI.br) and the Brazilian Network Information Centre (NIC.br) to promote the creation of content distribution cells linked to Internet Traffic Exchange Points on IX.br in different regions of Brazil.
+OpenCDN is an initiative of the Brazilian Internet Steering Committee (CGI.br) and the Brazilian Network Information Centre (NIC.br) to promote shared cache-hosting infrastructure at Internet Traffic Exchange Points of IX.br in different regions of Brazil.

 OpenCDN plans to operate in all locations where there are IX.br's Internet Exchange Points, and CDNs are not present by themselves.
 Implementation will be progressive and will depend on the success of the initiative.